haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 #### 6. Is SEPA a payment method that can be signed?

-Yes, SEPA payment accounts on Haveno require signing to lift limits to above 0.01 XMR.
+Yes, SEPA payment accounts on Haveno require signing to lift limits to above 3 XMR.

 #### 7. How do I set up a SEPA account?

 SEPA are supported by all EU based banks, some EU based payment providers as well as some non-EU European banks and payment providers.

-#### 8. How do I add a SEPA account as a payment method in SEPA?
+#### 8. How do I add a SEPA account as a payment method in Haveno?

 It is easy to add your SEPA account to Haveno.

-- Go to the top menu in SEPA and select Account.
+- Go to the top menu in Haveno and select Account.
 - Then select National Currency Accounts.
 - Click add new account
 - Select SEPA